5 Best Game of Thrones Battle Scenes

 5. The Mountain And The Viper (Season 4, Episode 8)

 The foremost reason that this pacey but relatively short one-on-one combat makes this list is the build-up to it.
-After a brutal, callous 3 seasons, the fourth installment of ‘Game Of Thrones’ promised a pinch of redemption, when it showed the murder of the loathsome Boy King Joffrey.
-The hope faltered a little when his uncle Tyrion was arrested on the behest of Cersei, but they shot up when he demanded trial by combat, since he had survived one already.
+After a brutal, callous 3 seasons, the fourth installment of ‘Game Of Thrones’ promised a pinch of redemption when it showed the murder of the loathsome Boy King Joffrey.
+The hope faltered a little when his uncle Tyrion was arrested at the behest of Cersei, but they shot up when he demanded trial by combat since he had survived one already.
 The enigmatic Prince Oberyn Martell, with a revenge quest of his own against the heinous Sandor ‘The Mountain’ Clegane, seemed like the one to finally turn the tide of the sombre proceedings around.
 It seemed like the victory of good over evil was finally beginning.

 4. The Watchers On The Wall (Season 4, Episode 9)

 Aah, when living people were the most dangerous things trying to pierce the wall.
 Simpler times.
-Right after the crushing (damn, I have to stop making these puns!) defeat of Prince Oberyn at the Mountain’s hands, we have a rare episode which focuses exclusively on one storyline: the Wildling assault on Castle Black and the Wall, and the Night’s Watch defense, led first by Sir Aliser Thorne and then by the de facto hero of the series, Jon Snow (who leads two more battles higher up the list).
+Right after the crushing (damn, I have to stop making these puns!) defeat of Prince Oberyn at the Mountain’s hands, we have a rare episode that focuses exclusively on one storyline: the Wildling assault on Castle Black and the Wall, and the Night’s Watch defense, led first by Sir Aliser Thorne and then by the de facto hero of the series, Jon Snow (who leads two more battles higher up the list).
 Although the battle now seems rather insignificant when looking at the big picture, it is an important part of the ‘Night’s Watch’ story arc.
-It provides proud deaths to many minor characters on the wall, and also completes Jon’s metamorphosis into a true leader.
+It provides proud deaths to many minor characters on the wall and also completes Jon’s metamorphosis into a true leader.

 The episode was helmed by Neil Marshall, who was also behind the ‘Blackwater’ fight.
-The clear difference between strength and tactical brilliance was highlighted perfectly, as the Watch managed to sustain the night despite being terribly outnumbered.
+The clear difference between strength and tactical brilliance was highlighted perfectly as the Watch managed to sustain the night despite being terribly outnumbered.
 The battle is terribly beautiful in its violence.
-The stellar choreography and precision of the entire battle can be seen through ambitious aerial shots such as a 360′ swing across the castle.
+The stellar choreography and precision of the entire battle can be seen through ambitious aerial shots, such as a 360′ swing across the castle.
 Precise and flawless.

 3. Massacre at Hardhome (Season 5, Episode 8)

-If the fight at the Fist Of First Men provided us a taste of terrors of the White Walkers, the massacre at the eponymous Wildling village of Hardhome was a seven-course meal.
-Jon travels beyond the wall to eke out a truce with the Wildling elders to stick together in the time of need, but as soon as the ominous barking of dogs signalling the arrival of the undead army begins, it is massacre in the most brutal sense.
+If the fight at the Fist Of First Men provided us a taste of the terrors of the White Walkers, the massacre at the eponymous Wildling village of Hardhome was a seven-course meal.
+Jon travels beyond the wall to eke out a truce with the Wildling elders to stick together in their time of need, but as soon as the ominous barking of dogs signaling the arrival of the undead army begins, it is a massacre in the most brutal sense.
 If our last entry and the entry after this are lessons in precision and control, this battle, right from everyone trying to scramble to safety amidst swarms of wights pouring from all sides, to the night king walking amidst flames, is chaos incarnate.
 But it is stunning in its execution, with its time divided between long-standing protagonists and newfound characters we were almost growing to endear (like the Wildling chieftain Karsi).

 ‘Hardhome’ features some of the most terrifying images in ‘Game Of Thrones’, some of which would even put ‘The Walking Dead’ to shame, the most infamous being the revival of the martyred by the night king before Jon Snow’s eyes, as if to taunt him.
 The massacre at Hardhome came from nowhere and left us gasping for breath.